jaketae/jaketae.github.io/index.md

 author_profile: true
 ---

 :wave: Welcome to my blog!
-My name is Jake (Jaesung) Tae, and I'm a sophomore at Yale University working towards a Bachelors of Science in Computer Science and Mathematics.
+My name is Jake (Jaesung) Tae, and I'm a junior at Yale University working towards a Bachelors of Science in Computer Science and Mathematics.

 My interests are diverse, but I am particularly fascinated by deep learning, specifically text-to-speech, natural language processing, and generative modeling.
 While I'm a skeptic who believes that artificial intelligence will not achieve human-level  understanding of emotion or empathy, I strongly believe that the development and application of deep learning models will transform the world for the better.
 I'll also stick in here the fact that I'm a proud Pythonista and a firm advocate of open sourcing.